Where are the Galapagos Islands located? Everything You Need to Know

 Just a couple of hours away from Quito, is one of the most stunning and biologically diverse places on the planet—the Andean Choco rainforest!
 About 6 hours away from Quito, you’ll find the ever-impressive Amazon basin, not to mention the incredible snowcapped mountains of the Andes!
 Talk about being able to see some of the most varied landscapes in just one go and getting acquainted with the country’s people in very little time!

 The amazing Galapagos Islands are located in Ecuador’s Pacific Ocean.
-A 2 hour flight from Quito and voilá!
-You’ll have arrived to that exotic location you had only read about on books and travel magazines!
+A 2-hour flight from Quito and voilà!
+You’ll have arrived at that exotic location you’ve read about in books and travel magazines!

 They are also a National Park and Marine Reserve, which is a hint of just how wonderful the place really is.
-The equator goes through the archipelago, so you’ll find islands on both hemispheres, but most of them are located on the southern hemisphere.
+The equator goes through the archipelago, so you’ll find islands on both hemispheres, but most of them are located just inside the southern hemisphere.

 Now that you know where the Galapagos Islands are, add them to your bucket list and book your flight now!
-We promise it will be a life-changing experience!
+It will be a transformative experience!

 Nathalie Moeller is of Ecuadorian and German descent.
 As a child she spent her summers in the Galapagos Islands, where her mother grew up, and from a very young age learned to love the beauty and uniqueness of the archipelago.
 She studied Journalism and Humanities in Barcelona, after living in Madrid and Germany for a couple of years.
 This gave her a culturally broader view of the world, which is reflected in everything she does.
 Blogging gives her the opportunity to combine her passion for travelling and writing.